-If you’re looking to offshore to countries like India, you’re going to come across developers whose culture is different from yours.
+If you’re looking to offshore your development processes to countries like India, you’re going to come across developers whose culture is different from yours.
 They may consider different approaches to tasks and problems, and it shouldn’t come as a surprise when that happens.
 Instead, you should be able to understand their thought processes and give room for them to be heard.

 So, before you look into the offshore development model, ask yourself if that is something that you can work with?
 Do you encourage developers from different countries and cultural backgrounds to be a part of your team?
-These questions are incredibly crucial as they determine how smooth your partnership with an offshore team will be.
+These questions are crucial as they determine how smooth your partnership with an offshore team will be.

 If your answers to most of these questions are ‘yes’, then you’re probably in a great position to start working with an offshore development company.